frees-io/freestyle/docs/src/main/tut/docs/akkahttp.md

 ---
 layout: docs
-title: Akka - Http
+title: Akka HTTP
 permalink: /docs/integrations/akkahttp/
 ---

-#### Akka Http
+### Akka HTTP

 [Akka HTTP](http://doc.akka.io/docs/akka-http/10.0.5/java/http/introduction.html) (formerly known as `spray`) is an Akka-based library for implementing HTTP services.
-Akka HTTP is frequently used to write server-side (a.k.a back-end) REST APIs; for instance, we (47 Degrees) use it to write the back-ends for the [9Cards](https://github.com/47deg/nine-cards-backend) or the [ScalaDays](http://scaladays.org/) mobile applications.
+Akka HTTP is frequently used to write server-side (a.k.a back-end) REST APIs; for instance, we (47 Degrees) have used it to write the back-ends for the [9Cards](https://github.com/47deg/nine-cards-backend) or the [ScalaDays](http://scaladays.org/) mobile applications.
-Akka HTTP makes writing such APIs easy, thanks to its [routing DSL](http://doc.akka.io/docs/akka-http/10.0.5/java/http/introduction.html).
+Akka HTTP makes it easy to write such APIs, due to its [routing DSL](http://doc.akka.io/docs/akka-http/10.0.5/java/http/introduction.html).
 In this DSL, routes are written using directives, that filter incoming requests, and end in a `complete` directive.
 The `complete` directive can take just a message, or just the status code to give back; but more frequently, it takes as an argument an expression, or program call, whose result is the _response body_ that is given back to the client.

-The goal of `freestyle` integration with Akka HTTP is to allow programmers to pass an expression of type `fs : FreeS[F, A]`, for some kind-1 type `F[_]` and some base type `A`, as the argument of a `complete` directive.
-With respect to this goal, the [Akka HTTP docs](http://doc.akka.io/docs/akka-http/10.0.5/java/http/introduction.html#routing-dsl-for-http-servers) say that:
+The goal of `freestyle` integration with Akka HTTP is to allow programmers to pass into a `complete` directive an expression of type `fs : FreeS[F, A]`, where `F[_]` is the type constructor, and  `A` is the type of the result.
+In respect to this goal, the [Akka HTTP docs](http://doc.akka.io/docs/akka-http/10.0.5/java/http/introduction.html#routing-dsl-for-http-servers) say that:

 > Transforming request [...] bodies between over-the-wire formats and objects to be used in your application